Flow-IPC/ipc/README.md

 a while; then switch-over to the Git setup described in the following paragraphs, once you're ready to contribute to the public project.)

-If you do not aim to immediately contribute to the public project, we encourage you to skip to the next section.
+If you do not aim to immediately contribute to the public project, we encourage you to skip right to the next section -- and you can later skip Contributing section(s).

-If you *do* aim to immediately contribute to the public project, please see Contributing in the present document.
+If you *do* aim to immediately contribute to the public project, please at least glance at Contributing in the present document first.

 ## Installation